samsquire/ideas4/README.md

 # 45. Code pattern matching

-# 46. Snapshot isolation and dupicate everything
+# 46. Snapshot isolation and duplicate everything

 We want snapshot isolation in addition to the benefits of duplicate everything.